-Figure 56: Route 119 Looking North South of South Road
+Figure 57: Route 119 Looking North South of South Road

-Figure 57: Route 119 Looking North North of South Road
+Figure 58: Route 119 Looking North North of South Road

 Option 3: This design option would bring the trail over the two existing railroad bridges and then cut perpendicular along the Reed Homestead property to parallel Route 119.
 As discussed in Option 2, the required separation distance will likely impact the mature trees along the Reed Homestead frontage and require an easement or taking from Reed Homestead as well as the other private property owners with frontage along Route 119.
-After crossing in front of the Harbor Church, the trail would return to the railroad corridor on the west side of the building, as shown in Figure 59.
+After crossing in front of the Harbor Church, the trail would return to the railroad corridor on the west side of the building, as shown in Figure 60.
 This option would require some physical "barrier" to prevent people from creating their own path along the railroad corridor to connect to the trail segment past the Harbor Church.

-Figure 58: Reed Homestead Frontage Along Route 119
+Figure 59: Reed Homestead Frontage Along Route 119

-Figure 59: West Side of Harbor Church
+Figure 60: West Side of Harbor Church

-Recommendation: Option 1 is the preferred design alternative through Townsend Harbor due to the availability of right-of-way and directness of the alignment.
-It is important to preserve the integrity of the historic district in this area.
-Therefore, the conceptual design recommendations discussed in this Assessment include the possibility of transitioning from a paved surface to a stabilized stone surface in the historic district and rehabilitating (rather than replacing) the old railroad bridges.
-This rehabilitation would involve deleading the steel stringers and installing a new timber deck with a timber railing.
-Interpretive exhibits would further serve to enhance this area.
+Recommendation: Option 1 is the preferred design alternative through Townsend Harbor due to the availability of right of way, directness of the alignment and desire to separate the trail from vehicular traffic.
+Taking into account the historic characteristic of this area, the conceptual design recommendations discussed in this Assessment include the possibility of:

+- Transitioning from a paved surface to a stabilized stone surface in the historic district. - Rehabilitating (rather than replacing) the old railroad bridges by deleading the steel stringers and installing a new timber deck with a timber railing. - Providing a separate parallel trail to preserve the existing tracks. - Installing interpretive exhibits to enhance this area.